Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

-On Wednesday, Bryan De La Cruz (.324 slugging percentage in past 10 games, with no homers) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 4:10 PM ET.
+On Thursday, Bryan De La Cruz (.333 slugging percentage in past 10 games, with no homers) and the Miami Marlins play the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

-In his previous game, he went 1-for-4 with two RBI against the Brewers.
+In his previous game, he went 1-for-5 with an RBI against the Mets.

 Sportsbook Promo Codes